Better Together: Turmeric and Ginger!

 Turmeric contains healthful compounds called curcuminoids, the most powerful of which is curcumin.
 It’s a potent antioxidant that can support your body’s defenses by neutralizing free radicals, but that's not all.

-Turmeric and curcumin also promote joint health and comfort, healthy skin, and digestion, and studies show it may also support memory, mood and attention.1 If you want to learn more about the many benefits of turmeric and curcumin and the differences between the two, read Turmeric vs Curcumin: What’s the Difference?
+Turmeric and curcumin also promote joint health and mobility, healthy skin, and digestion and studies show it may also support memory, mood and attention.1

 Benefits of Ginger